Personal Contingency Actions (PCAs) with Food Allergies

 • Go on their website to read their menu and understand their ability to cater for you (check if they have flexible meals)

-• (When ordering in person) Make the server/venue Allergy Aware when placing your order.
+• (When Ordering in person) Show and Tell to make the server/venue Allergy Aware when placing your order.
 You can do this by verbally advising them of your allergies or using a Visual Allergy Alert like an Allergy Card.

 • (When you do go) Don't share meals to avoid cross-contamination (unless your dining partners are also eating with your requirement)